 Promotion of the investment environment through the improvement of physical distribution between Thailand and Cambodia, as well as bringing benefits to Japanese companies in Cambodia.
 Strengthening of connectivity and promoting regional integration.
-Securing of safe passage, increasing of the transportation capacity and improvement of the logistics efficiency through improving the condition of existing roads.
-Improvement of safety for pedestrians and etc. through securing shoulders and sidewalks and installing appropriate road safety facilities.
+Increasing of the transportation capacity and improvement of the logistics efficiency through improving the condition of existing road.